 - Chrome OS.
 For Chrome OS, you can select any of these modes: Full Proxy, Selective Proxy, and Walled Garden.

-The Mobile Mode settings are currently in beta.
 For more information, see Mode for mobile devices.

 Enterprise Threat Protector includes AUP categories that you should consider blocking in your network: